Tman-gif209/For-Loop/README.md

 # For-Loop
-A python program using For loops to create different outputs
+A python programs using For loops to create different outputs